EIrwin/Emmit.Samples/StockTicker/README.md

 3. Browse to the app at `http://localhost:8000/app/index.html`

-4. Run the `StockTicker` console application from Visual Studio or a command prompt.
+4. Run the `Emmit.Samples/StockTicker` console application from Visual Studio or a command prompt.